Impact123/CallAdmin/README.md

 The system is based on 3 parts.
 * A multilingual, extendable sourcemod-plugin to report players inGame
-* [A Desktopclient](https://github.com/popoklopsi/CallAdmin-Client) to notify admins when a new report was made
+* [A Desktop Client](https://github.com/popoklopsi/CallAdmin-Client) to notify admins when a new report was made
 * A webscript to interact with data from the database for the client

 Please take a look at [the wiki](https://github.com/Impact123/CallAdmin/wiki) for for information.